ConnorJamesDawson/Sparta_Projects/Week5Entity FrameworkandData/QueryAndMethodSyntax/README.md

 - What is an anonymous method?

-An anonymous method is a nunamed method
+An anonymous method is a unnamed method

 - What is Expression body syntax?